Columbia University makes policy changes in dispute over federal funding

 The university said it will expand intellectual diversity among faculty to assure fairness in Middle East studies and will commit to “institutional neutrality” universitywide.

-The Trump administration pulled $400 million from Columbia University earlier in March, canceling grants and contracts because of what the government described as the Ivy League school’s failure to squelch antisemitism on campus.
+It also promised a review of admissions policies, noting admissions of Jewish and Black students have been in decline.

-The New York Civil Liberties Union’s executive director, Donna Lieberman, called the move an unconstitutional government effort “to coerce colleges and universities into censoring student speech and advocacy that isn’t MAGA-approved, like criticizing Israel or supporting Palestinian rights.”
+“We have worked hard to address the legitimate concerns raised both from within and without our Columbia community, including by our regulators, with respect to the discrimination, harassment, and antisemitic acts our Jewish community has faced in the wake of October 7, 2023,” read a statement from the office of the university’s interim president Dr. Katrina Armstrong.

-Columbia became the first target in President Donald Trump’s campaign to cut federal money to colleges accused of tolerating antisemitism amid the Israel-Hamas war that began in October 2023.
+The New York Civil Liberties Union’s executive director, Donna Lieberman, previously called the funding freeze an unconstitutional government effort “to coerce colleges and universities into censoring student speech and advocacy that isn’t MAGA-approved, like criticizing Israel or supporting Palestinian rights.”

 The-CNN-Wire